 Unbalanced news media gives people a distorted view of the world

 The fault is not in reporting negative news but in the balance.
 Why should a piece of negative news get ten times more attention than a positive one in the same area?
 There is no rational journalistic explanation for that.
 (There might be other explanations.)

 As we saw in the previous article on why people are so pessimistic about the future, facts matter.

 "There is a clear correlation between the knowledge of facts and optimism.
 The more you know about the state of the world and its progress, the more positive your view of the future will be.
 The less knowledge you have, the more negative view of the future."

 That is the main reason we have founded Warp News and share fact-based optimistic news.
-That will help balance people's news' feeds and give people are a more factually correct view of the world.
+That will help balance people's news feeds and give people a more factually correct view of the world.